 - Melted butter for ultimate decadence

-- Fresh fruit (berries, sliced bananas, sliced peaches, etc.)
+- Fresh fruit (berries, sliced bananas, sliced peaches, etc.), tossed in sugar

 - Air fryer cinnamon apples